johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/40_module_2/42_deploy_an_ecs_cluster.md

     ```

-1. Set the names of the VPC and Subnets as an environment variables, as follows
+1. Set the names of the VPC and Subnets **from the output above** as an environment variables, as follows

     ```bash
     export VPC=vpc-046ed77edcd796e19